Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 Let $\pi$ denote our estimate of the weights.
-Applying the Cram\'e-Rao bound \citep{Rao45}, we get the following lower bound.
+Applying the Cram\'er-Rao bound \citep{Rao45}, we get the following lower bound for all unbiased estimators $\pi$:

 This bound depends on $\tpi$ and the graph structure.
-Although a closed form expression is difficult to get, we can compare our numerical experiments with a numerically computed Cram\'er-Rao bound on the same graph and the weights $\tpi$. }
+Although a closed form expression is difficult to get and Rank Centrality as well as the ML estimate is biased, we compare our numerical experiments with a numerically computed Cram\'er-Rao bound on the same graph and the same weights $\tpi$.